 rules & Guidelines

-- Weight Allowance is reduced from 1KG to 0.2KG -> Athletes who are over weight will be DQ'd
+- Weight Allowance is 0.2KG -> Athletes who are over weight will be DQ'd

-- Athletes will no longer be moved divisions if weight is missed on the day, a DQ will be issued for overweight competitors.
+- Athletes will not be moved divisions if weight is missed on the day, a DQ will be issued for overweight competitors.

 - No Mat Side Coaching will be permitted at our competitions and Coaching from the crowds will be monitor'd.